Species Introduction

 ✓ Expert Tip

-Consider using a feeding ring to prevent food from drifting away, ensuring all fish have access to it.
+Consider using a feeding ring to help prevent food from floating to the surface, ensuring all fish can access it.

 Q: What are the best tank mates for Yellow Neon Tetras?